PS-A/automate-the-boring-stuff-practice/README.md

 ------

 Week 4
-Working through "Automate the Boring Stuff with Python" chapter 9 and 10.
+Working through "Automate the Boring Stuff with Python" chapters 9 and 10.

 Chapter 9 - Reading and Writing Files
 Learning about different ways of file manipulation and path syntaxes etc.